Toward Robust GraphRAG: Mitigating Retrieval Drift and Hallucination from Imperfect Knowledge Graphs: Justification of

 \end{proposition} \begin{proof} By Lemma~\ref{lem:pmax}, $\max_c p_{i,c} \ge 1/N_{\mathrm{eff}}(\tau_i)$.
 If $N_{\mathrm{eff}}(\tau_i)\le\gamma$, then $1/N_{\mathrm{eff}}(\tau_i)\ge 1/\gamma$, yielding Eq.~\ref{eq:app_accept_lb}. \end{proof}

-Proposition~\ref{prop:sufficiency} explains why $N_{\mathrm{eff}}$ is a suitable score for sufficiency check in C2RAG.
+Proposition~\ref{prop:sufficiency} explains why $N_{\mathrm{eff}}$ is a suitable score for sufficiency check in CS-RAG.
 When $N_{\mathrm{eff}}$ is large, the candidate distribution lacks a dominant option and any structural binding is inherently ambiguous.
 Applying the threshold $N_{\mathrm{eff}}(\tau_i)\le\gamma$ therefore suppresses hallucinated bindings by allowing structural propagation only when the distribution admits a clear winner.